 Typically, auto dealers offer numerous incentives to have consumers purchase new vehicles, such as cash rebates; and new car loans have better interest rates.
 Not only do new cars have lower interest rates, they’ll come with the latest new features for comfort, performance, and safety, so you’ll have peace of mind when it comes to the reliability of purchasing new.

 As mentioned above, new cars typically depreciate at a faster rate than pre-owned vehicles.
 Let’s say you purchase a brand new car for $45,000.
 Three years later, you sell it and it’s only worth $30,000.
 That brand new car you purchased, costs you $15,000 in depreciation.
 You might also have higher monthly payments, depending on the down payment you put in ahead of time.
 Not only will you have higher monthly payments, insurance premiums are based on several factors, and sometimes higher for new vehicles.

 What’s Right for You?

 Overall, it’s up to you to figure out if purchasing a pre-owned vehicle or new vehicle is right for you.
-Purchasing a pre-owned vehicle has its fair share of advantages such as lower monthly payments, lower insurance premiums, and lower yearly registration fees as well as, knowing that your used car depreciates at a slower rate than if you were to buy new.
+Purchasing a pre-owned vehicle has its fair share of advantages such as lower monthly payments, lower insurance premiums, and lower yearly registration fees as well as, knowing that your used car depreciates at a slower rate than if you were to buy a new car.
 The cons include less up-to-date safety, technology, and style features, in addition to fewer options to pick from and not knowing how well kept the car has been before you bought it.
-Purchasing a brand new car comes with all the bells and whistles, the limitless options you have from car manufacturers, knowing the car is in tip-top shape and not having to take it to a mechanic to get it checked,, as well as the latest safety, comfort, and performance features.
+Purchasing a brand new car comes with all the bells and whistles, the limitless options you have from car manufacturers, knowing the car is in tip-top shape and not having to take it to a mechanic to get it checked, as well as the latest safety, comfort, and performance features.